seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 O, yes, and soundless too;
-For you have stol’n their buzzing, Antony,
+For you have stol'n their buzzing, Antony,
 And very wisely threat before you sting.

 **ANTONY**
 Villains, you did not so, when your vile daggers
-Hack’d one another in the sides of Caesar:
+Hack'd one another in the sides of Caesar:
-You show’d your teeth like apes, and fawn’d like hounds,
+You show'd your teeth like apes, and fawn'd like hounds,
-And bow’d like bondmen, kissing Caesar’s feet;
+And bow'd like bondmen, kissing Caesar's feet;
 Whilst damned Casca, like a cur, behind
 Struck Caesar on the neck.
 O you flatterers!